|

 and freight matter were also moved from the B.

 & O. station to a place of safety.
+Shortly after

 three o'clock Sunday afternoon,